zkSTAR: A zero knowledge system for time series attack detection enforcing regulatory compliance in critical infrastructure networks: Computational Architecture of zkSTAR

 Additionally, the TC kernel also utilizes the set $\mathcal{Z}^{TC}_{w}$ which encapsulates the offline computed inputs and sensor data denoted by $\mathcal{Z}^{TC}_{t}$ meant for the EKF Kernel invocations at each timestep of the TC interval.
 The set $\mathcal{Z}^{TC}_{t}$ contains the nonce-appended sensor measurements and model parameters $(y_t||N^y_t)$, $(G_t||N^G_t)$, $(H_t||N^H_t)$, and $(K_t||N^K_t)$ corresponding to the sensor data, the Jacobians, and Kalman gain, respectively.
-Each element in $\mathcal{Z}^{TC}_{t}$ is locally randomized through its associated nonce to ensure that the resulting hashed representations remain unlinkable across successive EKF invocations.
+Each nonce value used in $\mathcal{Z}^{TC}_{t}$ is generated through a cryptographically secure pseudorandom number generator enabling state linkability across successive EKF invocations.
 Collectively, the windowed set $\mathcal{Z}^{TC}_{w}$ aggregates these per-timestep inputs over the duration of the TC interval $w$, thereby serving as the complete batch of EKF inputs required for evaluating the zkSTAR TC kernel and generating the proof of temporal consistency for that interval.
-Consequently, Equation \eqref{eq:tc_map} is used to represent the TC kernel as a mapping denoted by $\mathcal{M}^{TC}$.
+Consequently, Equation \eqref{eq:tc_map} is represents the TC kernel as a mapping denoted by $\mathcal{M}^{TC}$.

 Algorithmically, the kernel is represented using the $\texttt{TC-Kernel}$ function presented in Algorithm \ref{alg:tc_kernel}.
 The kernel consumes the outputs of the previous TC interval $w-1$ and iterates through the timestamps $\{t_w\ldots t_{w}+D\}$ belonging to the current TC interval $w$.
 For each timestamp, the kernel strips the nonce vectors to obtain the underlying values which are fed to $\texttt{EKF-Kernel}$.
 The residual, covariance and KRC status outputs of the EKF kernel are accumulated across all the timestamps of the current TC interval $w$ through summation and multiplication operations respectively.
 At each iteration, the kernel returns the overall outputs pertaining to the state, residual and reconstruction status check for the corresponding TC interval.